ReproNim/module-reproducible-basics/_episodes/01-shell-basics.md

 objectives:
 - "Understand basic differences among available shells and their use in neuroimaging toolkits"
-- "Using shell as a working medium explain the role of some most important environment variables"
+- "Using a shell as a working medium"
+- "Explain the role of some of the most important environment variables"
 - "Provide hints on efficient use of the collected shell history of commands"
 - "Explain how to make shell scripts more robust and less dangerous"
-- "Introduce basics of runtime- and unit- testing"
+- "Introduce basics of runtime and unit testing"
 keypoints:
-- "There are different (incompatible) shells and different neuroimaging tools might use a different shell and thus provide instructions which would not be compatible with your current shell"
+- "There are a number of incompatible shells.
+Different neuroimaging tools may use specific shells and thus provide instructions that are not compatible with your current shell."
-- "Command line shell is a powerful tool, and learning additional 'tricks' could help to make its use much more efficient, less error-prone, and thus more reproducible"
+- "A command line shell is a powerful tool and learning additional 'tricks' could help to make its use much more efficient, less error-prone, and thus more reproducible."
-- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands to largely avoid manual retyping of the same commands possibly leading to typos and erroneous analyses"
+- "Shell scripting is the most accessible tool to automate execution of arbitrary set of commands.
+This will avoid manual retyping of the same commands and in tern will avoid typos and erroneous analyses."
-- "Environment variables play a big role in defining script behavior"
+- "Environment variables play a big role in defining script behavior."
-- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems"
+- "You can automate testing of the execution of your commands to provide at least some verifiable guarantee of correct execution across different systems."
-- "Shell scripts are powerful but if misused can cause big problems"
+- "Shell scripts are powerful but if misused can cause big problems."
 ---

-> ## You can skip this lesson if you can answer these questions? --->
+> ## You can skip this lesson if you can answer these questions: &nbsp; &#8680;
 >
 >  - What factors affect execution of a given typed command in shell?
->  - How to script execution of a list of commands given user input
+>  - How can you script the execution of a list of commands given user input
 >    arguments?
->  - How to guarantee that your script was executed correctly and have not
+>  - How can you guarantee that your script was executed correctly and will not
->    failed interim execution?
+>    fail during execution?
->  - How to use text editors to edit your current command line?
+>  - How can you use text editors to edit your current command line?
->  - How to quickly recover sequence of commands you have ran in shell
+>  - How can you quickly recover sequence of commands you have ran in shell
->    e.g. a year ago while performing some analysis?
+>    (e.g. a year ago while performing some analysis)?
 {: .challenge}

-- For Windows OS users: If you do not have remote or virtual environment with Unix or Linux system, you possibly could [enable "native" Linux bash shell on your Windows 10 system](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).
+- For Windows OS users: If you do not have remote or virtual environment with Unix or Linux system, you can [enable "native" Linux bash shell on your Windows 10 system](http://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/).